devrelcollective/awesome-devrel/README.md

 ## Product feedback
 * [NomNom](https://nomnom.it/): When your team wants to discover customer problems, do research for a new feature, collect evidence for your next sprint planning, share research findings and more, NomNom has your back.
+* [UserVoice](https://uservoice.com): User feedback software to help you listen to your customers, focus product development efforts on features that matter, and innovate efficiently.

 ## GIF creation
 * [Cockos LICEcap](https://www.cockos.com/licecap/) (for Windows): LICEcap can capture an area of your desktop and save it directly to .GIF (for viewing in web browsers, etc) or .LCF (see below).